World’s Leading Independent Production, Sales, & Distribution Companies Confirmed For 2023 American Film Market®

 The AFM is the most efficient film acquisition, development and networking event in the world.
 More than US$1 billion in production and distribution deals are closed every year — on both completed films and those in every stage of development and production.
-Over five days in November, 7,000+ professionals from 70+ countries access the entire global catalogue of available films and projects, attend world class conferences, and connect with decision makers.
+Over six days in November, thousands of industry professionals from 70+ countries access the entire global catalogue of available films and projects, attend world class conferences, and connect with decision makers.
 The AFM is produced by the Independent Film & Television Alliance®.

 About the Independent Film & Television Alliance® (IFTA®)